Biological and Environmental Sciences

 Beta Beta Beta is the national honor society for biological sciences.
 Students can earn membership if they maintain a GPA of 3.25 in the biological sciences and 3.0 overall after completing 45 credit-hours and are extended an invitation to join.
 California University also has a student chapter of the National Wildlife Society, which was chartered in 1996.

-Career opportunities include preparation for graduate work in biology and related fields, for industrial and government research, for careers in public health and the many health-related fields.
+Career opportunities include preparation for graduate work in biology and related fields, for industrial and government research and for careers in public health and the many health-related fields.
 A steady demand exists for environmental scientists, wildlife biologists, fishery biologists, environmental monitoring technicians and interpretative naturalists.